A note on generalized tensor CUR approximation for tensor pairs and tensor triplets based on the tubal product: Conclusion

 \section{Conclusion}

-In this note, we showed how the tensor CUR (TCUR) approximation can be extended to tensor pairs and tensor triplets.
-We use the tensor Discrete Interpolatory Empirical Method (TDEIM) to generalize the TCUR to tensor pairs and tensor triplets.
-This extension is called the generalized TCUR (GTCUR) method.
-We established connections between some special cases of the GTCUR and the classical TCUR approximation.
-Efficient algorithms are presented to compute the GTCUR approximation for both tensor pairs and tensor triplets.
-We are investigating the theoretical and numerical aspects of the presented GTCUR approaches for tensor pairs and tensor triplets in a practical setting.
+In this note, we demonstrated how the tensor CUR (TCUR) approximation can be adapted for tensor pairs and tensor triplets.
+We utilize the tensor Discrete Interpolatory Empirical Method (TDEIM) to extend the TCUR approximation to these tensor configurations, resulting in what we call the generalized TCUR (GTCUR) method.
+We established links between certain specific cases of GTCUR and the traditional TCUR approximations.Additionally, we introduced efficient algorithms for computing the GTCUR approximation for both tensor pairs and tensor triplets.
+Our ongoing research focuses on the theoretical and numerical aspects of the GTCUR methods for tensor pairs and triplets in practical applications.